Deciding between Cloudways vs. Bluehost? This is a no brainer.

 Dedicated Premium | $119.99/month | $209.99/month |

 Cloudways has a much better TrustPilot rating than Bluehost.
-Bluehost’s TrustPilot rating actually used to be under 2/5, but they started taking it more seriously lately..
-Both hosts’s support team silicate customers for reviews, but that’s pretty standard in the hosting industry.
+Bluehost’s TrustPilot rating actually used to be under 2/5, but they started taking it more seriously lately.
+Both hosts’s support team solicit customers for reviews, but that’s pretty standard in the hosting industry.

-16. Winner – Cloudways Is Better Than Bluehost
+18. Winner – Cloudways Is Better (And Faster) Than Bluehost

 Cloudways is better than Bluehost in most categories: speed, support, features, more data centers, monthly pricing, and better reputation in Facebook Groups + higher TrustPilot ratings.

-If Cloudways is too technical, try NameHero who is similar to Bluehost (in terms of cPanel, cheap pricing, and being easy).
-But they use LiteSpeed servers which are much faster and have better support.
-Cloudways and NameHero are the main 2 hosts I recommend on my OMM blog.
+If Cloudways is too technical, try NameHero who is similar to Bluehost (in terms of cPanel, cheap pricing, and it’s easy).
+But they use LiteSpeed servers which are faster and have better support.
+Cloudways/NameHero (and Rocket.net) are 3 main hosts I recommend on my blog.

 I hope this helped you make a decision!
 Comment if you have any questions for me.
 I try not to be a sellout for bad hosting which is why you won’t see one Bluehost affiliate link in this article.